AhsanHussain8/kitchen-app/README.md

 The whole application can be run without relying on Docker.
 The system will only work with both applications run on the same machine with Internet access.
 Node (> v10.16.0) and python3 are dependencies.

-1. Clone the source code with the following command:
+1. Clone the source code with the following command.
+OR unzip the contents of the source code in kitchen-app.git.

 `git clone https://github.com/AhsanHussain8/kitchen-app.git`